Which is the Better Option for You #

 - Large asset acquisition is, of course, a big decision, the cost being a major consideration, and the time and energy to manage a property is also in important factor.
 You can save yourself a lot of hassle if you decide to rent.

 - Owners are responsible for mortgage payments, taxes, insurance, maintenance, repairs and any dues to apartment blocks or owners' associations.
+As a tenant you are not.

 - You have more flexibility to move or travel the world.
 If you own a holiday home in Mallorca, the reality is that you may take a vacation or two elsewhere but you will feel obligated to use your place most years, even if you rent it out part-time.